-- Overall group materiality: TT\$46.1 million, which represents 5% of profit before taxation. - The group audit included full scope audits of two significant components domiciled in Trinidad and Tobago.
-The group audit also included specified procedures for the Barbadian subsidiary performed by another PwC Network Firm. - The group audit covered 89% of profit before taxation and 91% of total assets. - IFRS 9 'Financial Instruments' Incorporation of Forward-Looking Information into the Expected Credit Loss Model for Loans to Customers and Investment Securities.
+- Overall group materiality: TT\$54 million, which represents 5% of profit before taxation. - The group audit included full scope audits of two significant components domiciled in Trinidad and Tobago and an audit of specific account balances in two other components.

+Expected Credit Loss for Stage 3 Loans to Customers.